compling-potsdam/sose20-mt/docs/ReadMe.md

 ## Examination

+### Passing the course

 The following aspects are needed to pass the course:

  - Hands-on assignments (PW sessions)
  - Seminar presentation on special topic in MT

+### Module grade

+In order to obtain a grade for the module, the following aspectes are needed:

+ - Pass the course
+ - Project development & report (details in class)